Exploring motherhood, serial killers and the android-as-alien in Ridley Scott’s 1979 horror hybrid.

 In Alien, Ash likewise pretends to be ‘any other human’, a deception that allows him to kill undetected.
 However he’s not human … Ash is literally alien: hostile, a foreign body, having allegiance elsewhere.
 In a sense, the movie’s title refers to him just as much as the xenomorph.

 There’s a visual reminder of this mimicry in the film’s final scenes – when the alien hides in Ripley’s escape pod, and she can’t tell it apart from the craft’s pipes and machinery.
 It’s even repeated at the end of Alien: Covenant, when we’re not sure which android is which.
 Again and again, killers rely on mimicry.

 Mothers and gods

-In prequel film Prometheus, the human crew are on a mission to discover their creators.
-Things get muddied along the way: partly once again because of capitalism, power and greed, but also because of David’s desire to be more than a robot.
+In Alien prequel Prometheus the human crew are on a mission to discover their creators.
+Things get muddied along the way: partly because of greed, but also because of David’s desire to be ‘a real boy’.
 He wants to create almost as much as Weylan wants to be a god.

-The theme of mis-creation first appears in Alien.
-The ship’s computer is called ‘Mother’.
+This theme of mis-creation first appears in Alien.
+The ship’s computer is called Mother.
 Ash uses a surrogate to birth the xenomorph, though this time it’s Kane’s body.
 Ash even refers to the alien as ‘Kane’s son’.

 Across the franchise, whenever the alien respawns, it’s through the chest or throat – anywhere other than the womb (with Shaw’s Caesarean delivery/abortion in Prometheus perhaps coming closest to bucking the trend).

-Alien (1979) followed on the heels of the first successful test-tube baby (Louise Brown, 1978), so it’s possible to see the film as a reflection of its time – when science was experimenting with conception beyond the womb.
+Alien (1979) followed on the heels of the first successful test-tube baby (Louise Brown, 1978), so you could see the film as a reflection of its time – when science was experimenting with conception beyond the womb.